Information evolution in the interior of an axially symmetric BTZ black hole: Metric of rotating BTZ black hole and Interior volume

-As already stated that the shift function $N^\phi (r)$ is corresponding to angular velocity $\Omega$ so, it has direct affect on it.
-By using this notion, one can evolve maximum or minimum value of red-shift related to clock-wise or counter clock-wise angular velocity.
-This metric satisfies the ordinary field equation and shows a uniformly rotating BTZ black hole geometry, \textbf{for more detail read} Refs. \cite{Banados:1992gq, Carlip:1995qv, Steif:1995zm}.
-BTZ black hole geometry in Eddington-Finkelstein coordinates can also be written as
+As already stated that the shift function $N^\phi (r)$ is related to angular velocity hence.
+So, it will have a direct effect on $\Omega (r)$ and one can evolve the maximum or minimum value of red-shift related to clock-wise or counter clock-wise angular velocity.
+The metric Eq. (\ref{BTZmet}) satisfies the ordinary field equation and shows a uniformly rotating BTZ black hole geometry.
+A $2-$dimensional symmetric hyper-surface $\sum$ is the direct product of 1-sphere and a curve $\gamma$ in the $v-r$ plane \cite{Christodoulou:2014yia, Zhang:2019pzd}, i.e.

+Here $\lambda$ is an arbitrary parameter whose initial and final values related to endpoints are The Eddington-Finkelstein coordinates for BTZ black hole geometry from Eq. (\ref{BTZmet}) are

-BTZ black hole is axially symmetric with conserved angular momentum $J$ so, any deviation from axial symmetry will have negligible effects at black hole horizon.
-In contrast, these forces will be more weak in the interior of black hole at $r=r_v$.
-Generally, the maximum interior volume bounded by the largest hyper-surface in the interior of BTZ black hole is
+The dot $(.)$ represents the differentiation concerning $\lambda$.
+A special case, that could lead this metric to a possible solution for interior volume of rotating BTZ black hole is to consider Eq. (\ref{angularvelocity}) with Eq. (\ref{Eddmet}).
+As we considered an axially symmetric BTZ black hole with conserved angular momentum $J$ so, any deviation from axial symmetry will have negligible effects at the black hole horizon.
+Moreover, these forces will be more weaker in the interior of the black hole at $r=r_v$.
+Generally, the interior volume of rotating BTZ black hole can be defined as

+This equation can be maximized by $\lambda_f$ for a very large Eddington time so that the geodesic could spend maximum time at radius $r$.
+So, we can approximate the geodesic to initial and final transients with intermediate steady phase i.e. $\dot{r}=0$.
+Thus the maximum interior volume bounded by the largest hyper-surface of the rotating BTZ black hole is

-Here the factor $\sqrt{-r_v ^2f(r_v)}$ guarantees the non-negativity of this expression under radical sign.
-Its maximum value for other than Schowarzschild black hole can be easily evaluated by numerical method for detail see Ref. \cite{Wang:2017zfn, Wang:2019dpk}. \textbf{From this equation, the interior volume of black hole will be maximum for $r=r_v$}, which we \textbf{labeled as }maximal hyper-surface ranging form $r_-<r<r_+$ and could be obtained \textbf{by} the maximization of polynomial $\sqrt{-r_v ^2f(r_v)}$ as
+The value of $r$ that maximizes the polynomial $\sqrt{-r_v ^2f(r_v)}$ is referred to $r_v$ and the polynomial $\sqrt{-r_v ^2f(r_v)}$ called maximization factor for the interior volume of the black hole.
+This polynomial also guarantees non-negativity of the black hole interior volume under the radical sign.
+Its maximum value for other than Schwarzschild black hole can be evaluated by numerical method.
+From this equation, the interior volume of the black hole will be maximum for $r=r_v$ and we labeled it as maximal hyper-surface ranging from $0<r<r_+$.
+The maximal hyper-surface obtained by the maximization of polynomial $\sqrt{-r_v ^2f(r_v)}$ is